 There are several guided tours of the Italian Food Valley to choose from, depending on your interests and how much time you have.

-If you’re keen to combine a lovely food experience with a bit of exercise, you may want to take the Parma Half Day Bike Tour with Food Tasting.
-More info and Booking –> Here
+If you’re keen to combine a lovely food experience with a bit of exercise, you may want to take the Parma Half-Day Bike Tour with Food Tasting.

 Where to eat: Alfione Ristorante & Bottega is a traditional shop of gourmet food enlarged to include a lovely restaurant.
 A very special place serving great dishes cooked with excellent raw materials.

 The article contains affiliate links to carefully chosen products and/or services.
-In case of a purchase, this comes at no additional cost to you but I will earn a small percentage helping me running the website.
+In case of a purchase, I will earn a small commission at no extra cost to you.